VeriTrail: Closed-Domain Hallucination Detection with Traceability: Experiments

-We evaluated these methods on a random subset of the data: 6 books from FABLES+ and 7 questions from DiverseSumm+, covering approximately one-third of the claims in each dataset.
-Results produced using \texttt{gpt-4o-2024-0806} are shown in \autoref{tab:vt_with_rag}.
-Across both datasets, the original VeriTrail (VT) outperformed the other methods.
-For FABLES+, we observe $\text{VT} > \text{RAG} > \text{VT-RAG}$, suggesting that VeriTrail's Evidence Selection step is the main reason it outperforms the other methods.
-For DiverseSumm+, we observe $\text{VT} > \text{VT-RAG} > \text{RAG}$, indicating that both the Evidence Selection step and tracing through intermediate outputs contribute to VeriTrail’s performance gains.

-Additional analyses are included in the Appendix.
-To assess VeriTrail’s limitations, we analyzed error cases (\appautoref{app:sec:limitations}).
-We also examined the distribution of error stages identified by VeriTrail to understand where hallucinations tend to arise in the processes we studied (\appautoref{app:sec:error_stage_analysis}).
+To supplement our main findings, we include the following analyses in the Appendix: \begin{itemize} \item \appautoref{app:sec:cost_analysis}: We analyze VeriTrail’s computational cost.
+We show that, despite a significantly larger verification burden, VeriTrail outperformed the baseline methods while remaining cost-effective. \item \appautoref{app:subsec:understanding_performance}: We present the results of an ablation study to identify which aspects of VeriTrail’s design contributed most to its performance gains. \item \appautoref{app:sec:limitations}: We analyze error cases to assess VeriTrail’s limitations. \item \appautoref{app:sec:error_stage_analysis}: We examine the distribution of error stages identified by VeriTrail to understand where hallucinations tend to arise in the processes we studied. \end{itemize}